Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/Book/tomemarkdown.md

 *By Jamie Sands*

 I set up a casual *Monster of the Week* group with some of my workmates.
 We play every fortnight or so during lunchtime, or after work on a Friday over drinks.
-We started by spending one session on character creation and going over how their characters know each other, what the rules mean, and how to use moves.
+We started by spending one session on character creation and going over how their characters know each other, what the rules mean, and how to use [[moves]].
 None of them had played a Powered by the Apocalypse game before.

-Running in an office lunchtime setting is a very different beast to an ongoing campaign with regular three-hour sessions.
+Running in an office lunchtime setting is a very different beast to an [[ongoing]] campaign with regular three-hour sessions.
 You have to accept it's going to be casual---people will have meetings come up, heavy workloads, and other things they didn't anticipate.
 So you need to ensure the game you're running is easy for the characters to drop in and out of.

 With a little less than an hour to play while also consuming food, you have to drop some aspects of the game.
 In my case, I dropped world building.
 The group decided to set the game in the city we live in: easy, everyone knows what it looks like, how many people will be nearby at any time of day or night, how long it takes to get around, and the ways people will react to weirdness.

-Mystery-wise, I keep things simple: not too many bystanders to interact with (one or two, tops), easy-to-find information on the monster, and a quick-paced story.
+Mystery-wise, I keep things simple: not too many [[bystanders]] to interact with (one or two, tops), easy-to-find information on the monster, and a quick-paced story.
 I push them to make rolls if they seem uncertain (there's very little time to sit around and puzzle out the next move).
 I'm flexible with the questions for **investigate a mystery** or **read a bad situation**.
 If none of the options on the move list look useful for keeping the pace fast, I'll get them to ask something directly, or just say "You did well enough to find out this thing."

 This kind of game would also really suit the new 'flexible investigations' rules (page 29), especially since giving the players another chance to roll the dice opens up new opportunities for plot twists.